-Our event hotel sits on the infamous corner of Cesar Chavez Blvd, between Urban Loop and Santa Rosa.
-Unless you’re a native, you won’t realize that until six years ago, when it was re-named after the Chicano labor leader, our street was called Durango.
-When I-35 was built, in the 1950’s, it interrupted S. San Saba: you’ll see it a block north and south just west of our Holiday Inn.
+The event hotel for the Texas Trail Roundup sits on the infamous corner of Cesar Chavez Blvd, between Urban Loop and Santa Rosa.
+Unless you’re a native, you won’t realize that until eight years ago, when it was re-named after the Chicano labor leader, our street was called Durango.
+When I-35 was built in the 1950’s, it interrupted S. San Saba: you’ll see San Saba a block north and south just west of our Holiday Inn.
 That’s the corner of ill repute

 Fannie’s brothel sported a carpeted parlor, fine glass fixtures, and silk sheets; chilled champagne was served to special customers.
 It was here that Sundance hooked up with Etta Pace.
 In the movie, Katherine Ross played her as a prim, beautiful school teacher who took a walk on the wild side.
 The Pinkerton detectives chasing her paramour described her as a good looking prostitute and confidence woman.
 You chose.
 Whatever the true story, it happened right here.